hashicorp/cap/oidc/examples/cli/README.md

-An example OIDC user authentication CLI that supports both the authorization code and implicit OIDC flows.
+An example OIDC user authentication CLI that supports both the authorization code (with optional PKCE) and implicit OIDC flows.

 The example uses the `oidc` and `callback` packages to compose a solution.
 Among other things, it demonstrates how to configure and use an